‘Stranger Things 2’ Trailer: Netflix Gives Season 2 Sneak Peek During Super Bowl

 Stranger Things fans are finally getting a preview of Season 2.
 The second season of Netflix’s hit sci-fi series will be showcased in a sneak peek trailer set to air during Super Bowl 2017.
-Entertainment Weekly posted a teaser photo from the trailer which shows fan favorite teens Dustin (Gaten Matarazzo), Mike (Finn Wolfhard), and Lucas (Caleb McLaughlin) dressed in Ghostbusters gear.
+Entertainment Weekly posted a teaser photo from the trailer which shows fan-favorite teens Dustin (Gaten Matarazzo), Mike (Finn Wolfhard), and Lucas (Caleb McLaughlin) dressed in Ghostbusters gear.
 The original Ghostbusters debuted in 1984, and the second season of Stranger Things is also set in that year.

 Con esta foto #Ghostbusters style, @NetflixLAT promociona el trailer de su "otro" AS: #StrangerThingsSeason2 que se verá en el #SuperBowl